These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 West Virginia

-Gov. Jim Justice announced Monday that he’s issuing a stay-at-home order to go into effect Tuesday at 8 p.m.
+Gov. Jim Justice issued a stay-at-home order to went into effect on March 24.

 Justice is directing all West Virginia residents to only leave home for essential needs.
 Taking a walk, riding a bike and being out in nature for exercise is allowed, but people should stay at least 6 feet away from others.